w3c/wcag3/guidelines/groups/interactive-components/control-information/control-importance.md

 status: exploratory
 ---

-The importance of interactive components is indicated.
+The importance of interactive :term[components] is indicated.